dennisppaul/umfeld-libraries/README.md

 ## how to write a library

-*Umgebung* supplies a light weight mechanism for integrating libraries into the application logic. libraries are classes that implement the *interface* `LibraryListener` which includes the following methods:
+*Umfeld* supplies a light weight mechanism for integrating libraries into the application logic. libraries are classes that implement the *interface* `LibraryListener` which includes the following methods:

 ```c
 setup_pre()